cycloptux/GiselleBot-Documentation/docs/source/modules/forms.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Exports the current forms submission stats for the current server.
+Exports the current forms submission statistics and contents for the current server.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^